TorboXor/WHAT-THE-CELL...-AND-WHERE-/README.md

 mkdir -p data/data_preprocessed/sliced_images/masks_cs
 ```
 ### Set up
+* All notebooks are tested on MacBook Air M1 chip
 * load data from kaggle
 * copy only train directory and train.csv in data_original